Keyboard shortcuts

 }

 The recipe above has no ordering.
-To chain artifact-producing containers — explicit dependency, guaranteed ordering — bridge them with a return value:
+To chain artifact-producing containers explicitly, bridge them with a return value: the artifact key stays a literal, and the return-value gives Argo the edge it needs:

 #[container]